SoniyaMuhammadDawood/Assgn_04_Python_problems/README.md

-Python OOP & Advanced Concepts – 21 Practice Questions
+🐍 **Python OOP & Advanced Concepts – 21 Practice Questions**
 This repository contains solutions to 21 Python practice questions focused on Object-Oriented Programming (OOP) and advanced Python concepts.
 These exercises are designed to strengthen your understanding of classes, methods, decorators, inheritance, and more.

-Covered Topics
+📚 Covered Topics:

-Using self
+01_🔁 Using self

-Using cls
+p2_🧩 Using cls

-Public Variables and Methods
+🌐 Public Variables and Methods

-Class Variables and Class Methods
+🏷️ Class Variables and Class Methods

-Static Variables and Static Methods
+🧊 Static Variables and Static Methods

-Constructors and Destructors
+🏗️ Constructors and Destructors

-Access Modifiers: Public, Private, and Protected
+🔐 Access Modifiers: Public, Private, and Protected

-The super() Function
+🧬 The super() Function

-Abstract Classes and Methods
+🧪 Abstract Classes and Methods

-Instance Methods
+👤 Instance Methods

-Class Methods
+🏷️ Class Methods

-Static Methods
+🧊 Static Methods

-Composition
+🧱 Composition

-Aggregation
+🧺 Aggregation

-Method Resolution Order (MRO) and Diamond Inheritance
+🧭 Method Resolution Order (MRO) and Diamond Inheritance

-Function Decorators
+🎨 Function Decorators

-Class Decorators
+🖼️ Class Decorators

-Property Decorators: @property, @setter, and @deleter
+🏡 Property Decorators: @property, @setter, and @deleter

-callable() and __call__()
+☎️ callable() and __call__()

-Creating a Custom Exception
+⚠️ Creating a Custom Exception

-Make a Custom Class Iterable
+🔄 Make a Custom Class Iterable